Editors pick

 4. Tools for in-person sales

-If you sell at the gate, box office, or front desk, you’ll want to know whether the platform supports that workflow cleanly.
+If you sell at the gate, box office, or front desk, you will want to know whether the platform supports that workflow cleanly.

 5. Tools that fit your business model